 I know some who always run with others, either from need for motivation or to have company.

-I usually run alone, but enjoy running with others when I get the chance — especially a long run.
-I enjoy it either way, although one reason I like running alone is having no one else’s schedule to have to work around.
+I usually ran alone, but enjoyed running with others when I got the chance—especially a long run.
+One reason I liked running alone is having no one else’s schedule to have to work around.

 To race or not to race?